akka/akka/akka-docs/src/main/paradox/typed/cluster-sharding.md

 Or enable the least frequently used passivation strategy and set the active entity limit using the `withLeastFrequentlyUsedPassivationStrategy` method on `ClusterShardingSettings`.

+#### Dynamic aging for least frequently used strategy

+A variation of the least frequently used passivation strategy can be enabled that uses "dynamic aging" to adapt to shifts in the set of popular entities, which is useful for smaller active entity limits and when shifts in popularity are common.
+If entities were frequently accessed in the past but then become unpopular, they can still remain active for a long time given their high frequency counts.
+Dynamic aging effectively increases the frequencies for recently accessed entities so they can more easily become higher priority over entities that are no longer accessed.
+Configure dynamic aging with the least frequently used passivation strategy:

+@@snip [passivation least frequently used with dynamic aging](/akka-cluster-sharding/src/test/scala/akka/cluster/sharding/ClusterShardingSettingsSpec.scala) { #passivation-least-frequently-used-with-dynamic-aging type=conf }

+Or when using the `withLeastFrequentlyUsedPassivationStrategy` method on `ClusterShardingSettings`.

+#### Idle timeouts (with least frequently used strategy)

 Passivating idle entities (when they have not received a message for a specified length of time) can also be enabled by configuring the least frequently used passivation strategy with an idle timeout: